Stellar-Weave/stellarweave-backend/CONTRIBUTING.md

 #### Central Documentation

 For contributions related to the central project-wide documentation, visit the [StellarWeave Docs repository](https://github.com/Stellar-Weave/stellarweave-docs).
-This repository’s documentation contributions should be focused on client-specific content only.
+This repository’s documentation contributions should be focused on backend-specific content only.

 ## Styleguides